-- For more information about translating these messages, see "Translating the multilingual messages for when JavaScript is disabled" on page 84. - For more information about styling these messages, see "Customizing the color scheme or typography" on page 87.
+- Translating the multilingual messages for when JavaScript is disabled "on page 86. - For more information about styling these messages, see "Customizing the color scheme or typography" on page 90.

 Configuring service areas and PDF forms

 You can define a service area by configuring the counties or ZIP codes that are associated with the service area.
 You can also specify a PDF form that citizens can use to apply for programs.